Lisztomania (film): Plot

-Liszt's life as an abbot is shown to be disobedient as he is caught in bed with a woman.
-The pope then explains that Wagner has seduced Cosima as his wife and has begun to lead a devilish cult organised around his music.
-He orders Liszt to travel to Wagner's castle to exorcise him and return him to the Christian faith or else Liszt will be excommunicated and his music banned.
+The Pope tells Liszt that Wagner has married Cosima and leads a devilish cult organized around his music.
+He orders Liszt to exorcize him and return him to the Christian faith or else Liszt will be excommunicated and his music banned.

-Liszt travels to Wagner's castle, where he observes a secret ritual portraying a devilish Jew raping several blonde-haired Germanic nymphs.
-Wagner then appears with Cosima, dressed in Superman outfits, and sings how "the flowering youth of Germany was raped by 'the beast'" and that a "new messiah" will soon arrive to drive out the beast.
-At the conclusion of the song, Cosima marches the audience, composed entirely of children, out with a Nazi salute as they chant that they "will be the master race".

-Liszt confronts Wagner, who is unaware of what Liszt has seen, and inquires about his ambitions.
-Wagner confesses that he has been building a mechanical Viking Siegfried to rid the country of Jews.
-When Wagner awakens Siegfried with his music, the creature turns out to be crass and slow-witted.
-Liszt sneaks holy water into Wagner's drink, but the water has no effect.
-Wagner then reveals himself to Liszt as a vampire and threatens to steal his music so that Wagner's Viking can live.
-Liszt rushes to the piano and plays music, exorcising Wagner and bringing him to near death.
-Cosima, witnessing Wagner's moribund state, imprisons Liszt and then resurrects Wagner in a Nazi ceremony as a Frankenstein-Hitler wielding a machine-gun guitar.
-Trapped, Liszt observes as Cosima leads the Wagner-Hitler to gun down the town's Jews, after which she kills Liszt by stabbing a needle through the heart of a voodoo doll made in his likeness.
+Liszt travels to Wagner's castle, where Wagner and Cosima perform a secret Nazi ritual dressed in Superman costumes.
+Liszt confronts Wagner, who built a mechanical Viking Siegfried to rid the country of Jews.
+Wagner reveals himself to Liszt as a vampire and threatens to steal his music so that Wagner's Viking can live.
+Liszt plays music to exorcise Wagner.
+Cosima imprisons Liszt and resurrects Wagner in a Nazi ceremony as a Frankenstein-Hitler wielding a machine-gun guitar.
+Cosima leads the Wagner-Hitler to gun down the town's Jews and kills Liszt with a voodoo doll.

-In heaven, Liszt is reunited with the women he has romanced in his life and Cosima, but it never is explained how she got there after killing Liszt, who regret their behaviour toward him and each other and finally live in harmony.
-In the final episode, Liszt and the women decide to fly to Earth in a spaceship to destroy Wagner-Hitler who has now ravaged Berlin in a fiery machine-gun frenzy.
-Once Wagner-Hitler is destroyed, Liszt sings that he has found "peace at last".
+In Heaven, Liszt is reunited with the women he romanced in his life and Cosima, who live in harmony.
+Liszt and the women fly to Earth in a spaceship to destroy Wagner-Hitler.
+Liszt sings that he has found "peace at last".